marcioAlmada/annotations/README.md

 // > }
 ```

-#### Chainning grep to get all annotations beginning with 'x' within 'response' namespace:
+#### Chainning with grep to get all annotations beginning with 'x' within 'response' namespace:

 ```php
 $annotations->useNamespace('response')->grep('^x')->export();